The Littlest Hobo

 The Littlest Hobo (Le Vagabond) is a Canadian television series based upon a 1958 American film of the same name directed by Charles R. Rondeau.
 The series first aired from 1963 to 1965 in syndication, and was revived for a popular second run on CTV, spanning six seasons, from October 11, 1979, to March 7, 1985.
-The concept of the show was that of "an ownerless dog".
+The concept of the show is an ownerless dog who travels.

-All three productions revolved around an extremely intelligent stray mutt, the titular Hobo, who wanders from town to town, helping people in need (all portrayed by actors in celebrity guest appearance roles).
+All three productions revolved around an extremely intelligent ownerless German Shepherd, the titular Hobo, who wanders from town to town, helping people in need.
 Despite the attempts of the many people whom he helped to adopt him, he heads off by himself at the end of each episode.

 The dog is often referred to by the names given by his temporary human companions within the context of an individual episode, but is ultimately known only as Hobo across the context of the series as a whole.
-His origins, motivation, and ultimate destination are never explained on screen.
+His origins, motivation, and ultimate destination are never explained in any of the shows.

 1963–1965 series

 The German Shepherd dogs featured in both 1960s and 1980s series were owned and trained by Chuck Eisenmann.
 The primary star was named London, but several of London's relatives, including Toro, Litlon, and Thorn, also played scenes as the Hobo.
-Eisenmann used his own training methods to work with his dogs which involved educating them to think and understand very specific directions, to recognize colours, and to understand English, German, and French.
+Eisenmann used his own training methods to work with his dogs which involved educating them to think and understand very specific directions, to recognize colours, and to understand English, French and German.
 He promoted his education method by touring with his dogs to offer live demonstrations, appearing on TV and radio shows and by writing books.
 Eisenmann recounts many stories from the filming of the series in his 1968 dog training book Stop!
 Sit! and Think.
 Other books he wrote include The Better Dog: The Educated Dog which contains updated training material and A Dog’s Day in Court which offers a dog's point of view towards training methods.

 The dogs have "reverse mask" markings.
 After purchasing London, Eisenmann began to breed his own dogs, mostly studding out his males, even though he owned some females that he bred to as well.
 He bred particularly for the reverse mask, that is commonly seen on all of his dogs, and is unpopular with breeders of the German Shepherd, as it is not in the breed standard.

 Shiloh Shepherd dogs are stated to trace their heritage back to London's relatives and are inspired by the intelligence Eisenmann's dogs were reputed to have.

 The concept was well-suited for series television offering a variety of different settings for a road program, with an undemanding "star" and new slate of supporting human players every week.
 Some notable Hollywood guest stars included Pat Harrington Jr., Nita Talbot, Ellen Corby, Henry Gibson, and Keenan Wynn (the last two of which would also guest-star in the 1979–1985 revival series).